 There’s no better example than failed New Years’ Resolutions to explain this one.
 We have the greatest intentions.
 We all want to exercise more, eat healthy, stop smoking (pick your vice), but very few of us stick to these resolutions.
 Temptation is everywhere.
 And besides – you only live once, right?
 Yes, but then we keep feeling like we can’t catch a break.

 The problem with procrastinating with saving and spending behaviour is that the later you change the less you gain.
-Click To Tweet
+Share on XWhile you’ll sometimes hear me say that it’s never too late to start, you’ll also hear me say that the sooner you make those changes the better.
+Compounding!

 While you’ll sometimes hear me say that it’s never too late to start, you’ll also hear me say that the sooner you make those changes the better.
 Compounding!